jhui/jhui.github.io/_posts/2017-03-01-RNN-LSTM-GRU .markdown

 <img src="/assets/rnn/cap4.png" style="border:none;width:80%;">
 </div>

-At time step 1, we feed the RNN with the word <start>.
+At time step 1, we feed the RNN with the word "start".
 The RNN computes the value
 $$
 h_1
 $$
 which will multiply with
 $$
-W_vocab
+W_{vocab}
 $$
-to generate score for all the words in the vocabulary (1004).
-We will make the first word prediction by select the one with the highest score ("A").
+to generate score for each word in the vocabulary (1004).
+We will make the first word prediction by select the one with the highest score (i.e. "A").
 At time step 2, we will fit "A" into the time step 2.
 With
 $$
 h_1
 $$
-computed at time step 1, we made the second preduction "bus".
+computed at time step 1, we then made the second preduction "bus".
 ```python
 scores, _ = affine_forward(next_h, W_vocab, b_vocab)
 captions[:, t] = scores.argmax(axis=1)